bhavna-matwani/CV-digit-recognition/README.md

 # CV-digit-recognition

-DIGIT RECOGNITION USING OPENCV

-These are the steps that are needed to detect handwritten digits -
+Basic steps followed are:-

-1.Create a database of handwritten digits.
+1)Create a database of handwritten digits.

-2.For each handwritten digit in the database, extract HOG features and train a Linear SVM.
+2)For each handwritten digit in the database, extract HOG features and train a Linear SVM.

-3.Use the classifier trained in step 2 to predict digits.
+3)Use the classifier trained in step 2 to predict digits.

 MNIST DATABASE

-Here, we use the MNIST database as the database.
 The MNIST database is a set of 70000 samples of handwritten digits where each sample consists of a grayscale image of size 28×28.
 There are a total of 70,000 samples.
-We will use sklearn.datasets package to download the MNIST database from mldata.org.

-TRAINING THE CLASSIFIER

-We will implement the following steps –

-1.Calculate the HOG features for each sample in the database.

-2.Train a multi-class linear SVM with the HOG features of each sample along with the corresponding label.

-3.Save the classifier in a file
+It is downloaded from  http://yann.lecun.com/exdb/mnist/.The training files are extracted and then given as input.

-LOADING THE CLASSIFIER
+CLASSIFIER

+We will use the sklearn.externals.joblib package to save the classifier in a file so that we can use the classifier again without performing training each time.
+We use skimage.feature.hog class to calculate the HOG features and sklearn.svm.LinearSVCclass to perform prediction after training the classifier.
+We store our HOG features and labels in numpy arrays.

+PREDICTION

-Then we load the classifier and use it in the code.
+We predict the digits by loading the classifier created in our code.